microsoft/azurelinux/toolkit/docs/how_it_works/6_analysis.md

 The results of sodiff check are:
     - summary.txt file, containing a list of source rpm names (without the extension part) of packages that need to be rebuilt due to .so version change,
     - sodiff.log file, updated throughout the build with names of packages that are currently processed (use `tail -f` to track progress of the check).
-    - Files following a naming format: "require_$SOFILE", where $SOFILE is a full name of a SO file with updated version.
+    - Files following a naming format: `require_$SOFILE`, where `$SOFILE` is a full name of a .so file with updated version.
 It contains a list of packages that depend on that file.

 ## Prev: [Miscellaneous Topics](5_misc.md)